Video Game / Decap Attack

 - Hearts Are Health: Played with; your health meter is comprised of actual, realistic beating hearts.

-- The Igor - Dr. Stein has a green faced hunchbacked assistant.
+- The Igor: Dr. Stein has a green faced hunchbacked assistant- who as it turns out, is actually named Igor.

-- Stock Femur Bone - Enemies die, two of those fly off of them.
+- Stock Femur Bone: When enemies die, two of these fly off of them.

 The comic provides examples of: